Yaohua-Chang/ML-Final-Exam/README.md

 ## Chapter 4
+1. Which strategy parameter is best choice for imputing categorical feature values when we deal with NaN value?
+    * a. mean
+    * b. median
+    * c. mass
+    * d. most_frequent

+Answer: (d)

+2. Which of the following is not part of data processing?
+    * a.
+Imputing missing values
+    * b.
+Feature scaling
+    * c.
+Partitioning a dataset into separate training and test sets
+    * d.
+EDA

+Answer: (d)

+3. Which of the following is not common way to select features?
+    * a.
+L1 regularization
+    * b.
+L2 regularization
+    * c. random forest
+    * d.
+PCA

+Answer: (d)

+4. Which following solution is often not applicable to reduce the generalization error ?
+    * a.
+Collect more training data
+    * b.
+Introduce a penalty for complexity via regularization
+    * c.
+Choose a simpler model with fewer parameters
+    * d.
+Reduce the dimensionality of the data

+Answer: (a)

+5. Which is categorie of dimensionality reduction techniques?
+    * a. feature selection
+    * b. feature extraction
+    * c.
+Both of the above
+    * d.
+None of the above

+Answer: (c)

 ## Chapter 5
 1. Which of the following is not fundamental dimensionality reduction technique for feature extraction?